rubaet4ever/TransMediaInc-Automation-Assignment/README.md

 <h1 align="left">PreRequisite</h1>

-Install the app, clone this project and
+ Install the App, Clone This Project, And Run The Project With the Editor System

 1. npm install
 2. npm start